tuaris/CryptoCurrencyPHP/README.md

 A collection of common utilities and libraries in PHP for use with Bitcoin and Zetacoin compatable crypto currencies ustilizing the secp256k ECDSA curve.

-I doubt most of this works at the moment since I'm still pulling things together.
-The current (planned) features include:
+The code may be messy and all over the place, but I'm still pulling things together as I merge this code base with items from the PHPECC codebase.
+The current features include:

+- Private Key Generation and Loading
+- Public Address Print Out
-- Message Signing and verification
+- Message Signing and Verification
 - Address Generation and Validation
 - Address compression, de-compression, enconding, and de-enconding.
+- Supports Arbitrary Address Prefixes

 Currently, the following items are working

 - Base58.class.php
+- SECp256k1.class.php
 - PointMathGMP.class.php
+- AddressValidation.class.php
 - AddressCodec.class.php
+- PrivateKey.class.php
+- Signature.class.php
+- Wallet.class.php

+Planned features include:

+- Transaction Generation
+- Transaction Signing

+No ETA.

+## Requirements

 The current implementation requires the php5-gmp extension.
+Future version will automaticly detect and switch between GMP and BCMATH

 ## Usage